 To turn on site creation for new Sites and classic Sites:

-From the Admin console Home page, go to AppsGoogle WorkspaceSites.
+In the Admin console, go to Menu AppsGoogle WorkspaceSites.

 Click New SitesSite creation and editing.